 About Jeff:

 Shooting at night creates a special challenge for photographers.
-Images that capture the stars often leave the land in darkness.
+Images that capture the sky or stars typically leave the land in darkness.
 Very long-exposure shots (lasting several minutes) expose the land properly but turn the stars into trails of light as they move around the North Star - an interesting but not always desirable effect.

 For the last few years, I have been exploring a technique called "light painting" in my night photography, which involves selecting certain elements of the foreground and "painting" those elements with flashlights during a shot that lasts no more than a few moments.
 This allows for interesting experiments with angles of light, and is a means to draw the viewer's attention to different portions of the image, the way a painter might highlight elements of a painting.
 Rather than Photoshopping together my images, I can use this technique to capture the stars the way they really were at a particular time and place.